lambrospetrou/lambrospetrou.github.io/src/_posts/2020-05-05-battle-of-jamstack-platforms-netlify-vercel-aws.md

 ## Overview

-If you [follow me](https://twitter.com/LambrosPetrou) online you probably know that I ike serverless platforms a lot.
+If you [follow me](https://twitter.com/LambrosPetrou) online you probably know that I like serverless platforms a lot.
 Serverless nowadays is a pretty ambiguous term and can mean anything; from [SQLite coining the term](https://www.sqlite.org/serverless.html) to [AWS enumerating their serverless offerings](https://aws.amazon.com/serverless/).

 In this article, serverless corresponds to a single page application (SPA) website that is accompanied by a lightweight API.
 This setup exploded in popularity recently, and it even got a name, [Jamstack](https://jamstack.org/), for **J**avaScript, **A**PIs, and **M**arkup.